danb35/freenas-iocage-nextcloud/README.md

 * HOST_NAME is the fully-qualified domain name you want to assign to your installation.
 You must own (or at least control) this domain, because Let's Encrypt will test that control.
 * DNS_CERT, STANDALONE_CERT, SELFSIGNED_CERT, and NO_CERT determine which method will be used to generate a TLS certificate (or, in the case of NO_CERT, indicate that you don't want to use SSL at all).
 DNS_CERT and STANDALONE_CERT indicate use of DNS or HTTP validation for Let's Encrypt, respectively.
 One **and only one** of these must be set to 1.
 * CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration.
 This is mandatory regardless of whether you're using Let's Encrypt (Caddy won't start without it), but it's only used with Let's Encrypt.
 If you are **not** using one of the Let's Encrypt certificate options, you can set this to a dummy address as above.
 If you **are** using Let's Encrypt, though, it should be set to a valid address for the system admin.
 * DNS_PLUGIN: If DNS_CERT is set, DNS_PLUGIN must contain the name of the DNS validation plugin you'll use with Caddy to validate domain control.
-See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for the available plugins, but omit the leading "tls.dns.".
-For example, to use Cloudflare, set `DNS_PLUGIN="cloudflare"`.
+At this time, the only valid value is `cloudflare`.
-* DNS_ENV: If DNS_CERT is set, DNS_ENV must contain the authentication credentials for your DNS provider.
-See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for further details.
-For Cloudflare, you'd set `DNS_ENV="CLOUDFLARE_EMAIL=foo@bar.baz CLOUDFLARE_API_KEY=blah"`, using your the email address of your Cloudflare account and your Global API key--the newer API tokens aren't currently supported.
+* DNS_TOKEN: If DNS_CERT is set, this must be set to a properly-scoped Cloudflare API Token.
+You will need to create an API token through Cloudflare's dashboard, which must have "Zone / Zone / Read" and "Zone / DNS / Edit" permissions on the zone (i.e., the domain) you're using for your installation.
+See [this documentation](https://github.com/libdns/cloudflare) for further details.

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are: